 3. Domestic legislation and the competent authorities should guarantee that the start of the investigative activities to search for and locate disappeared persons is not delayed by any length of time, even hours, such that the activities in question are undertaken immediately.

 4. Where doubts arise about the occurrence of a disappearance, the search should nevertheless begin immediately.
 All available evidence required to investigate the possibility of a disappearance and protect the life of the disappeared person should be preserved.

+5. Any decision to delay or cancel the search of a disappeared person should be satisfactorily justified and documented.
+The family should be consulted accordingly.

 Principle 4.
-The search should be
+The search should be comprehensive

 1. At the start of the search, all reasonable hypotheses concerning the person’s disappearance should be explored.
 A hypothesis may be rejected only when it cannot be supported.

-2. The competent authorities should design a comprehensive search strategy in which the activities to be performed are determined in an integrated fashion.
+2. The competent authorities should design a comprehensive search strategy in which the activities to be performed are determined in an integrated fashion, including with all the necessary means and procedures required for finding the person searched.

 3. Without prejudice to their obligation to take appropriate measures to search for and locate disappeared persons on their own initiative, the competent authorities should use all the information supplied by family members and accusers.
 A lack of information from family members or accusers cannot be invoked to justify a failure to launch activities to search for and locate the disappeared person or a decision to suspend, halt or shelve investigations.

-4. Use should be made of the competent authority’s professional expertise to search for and locate disappeared persons.
+4. Use should be made of the appropriate forensic methods and of the competent authority’s professional expertise to search for and locate disappeared persons.

-5. The search and the investigation should a contextual analysis.
-When the disappearance is part of a pattern, should help to clarify the motives and modus operandi of the perpetrators.
+5. The search and the investigation should include a contextual analysis.
+When the disappearance is part of a pattern, its identification and understanding should help to clarify the motives and modus operandi of the perpetrators.
 Contextual analyses should be carried out independently within the competent authority, in accordance with scientific criteria and not based solely on information gathered from investigations into individual cases.
 Contextual analyses should not be used as a pretext for dismissing out of hand investigative or search hypotheses that are not, prima facie, consistent with them.

 Principle 5.
 The search should be exhaustive

-1. The search for the disappeared person and the investigation of for the disappearance should be mutually reinforcing.
-The criminal investigation should not take away from the urgency of the fate and whereabouts of the disappeared person using appropriate staff and equipment.
+1. The search for the disappeared person and the investigation of any criminal responsibility for the disappearance should be mutually reinforcing.
+The criminal investigation should not undermine in any way take away from the urgency of the search and establishing the fate and whereabouts of the disappeared person using appropriate staff and equipment.

-2. When the search is conducted by and procedures should be established to ensure cooperation coordination and exchange of information the authorities responsible for carrying out the criminal investigation, in order to guarantee the progress and results .
-The competencies of authorities should be clearly defined by law, so as to prevent them from overlapping and interfering with one another and ensure that they complementary.
+2. When the search is conducted by different State bodies and institutions, appropriate mechanisms and procedures should be established to ensure, where appropriate, their cooperation and coordination and exchange of information with the authorities responsible for carrying out the criminal investigation, in order to guarantee the best possible progress and results on behalf of the victims..
+The competencies of participating State bodies, institutions and authorities should be clearly defined by law, so as to prevent them from overlapping and interfering with one another and ensure that they are complementary in their efforts for finding disappeared persons.
 The existence of mechanisms and procedures for searches by administrative, non-judicial and other bodies cannot be invoked as an obstacle to the pursuit of criminal investigations or as an alternative to them.